-TW: past implied mentalism/mental ableism, paranoia, unreality, CSA reference
+TW: past implied mentalism/mental ableism, paranoia, unreality, CSA reference, racism

 Nathan returned it, a lot more genuinely than I’d expected, although I could still see the nervousness flashing around his acne-scarred face.
 “Uh, so this second part to the roommate interview—”

 “Is there actually any chance of you not letting me move in?
 Cause I kind of already told my parents I wasn’t coming back.”

 I flapped my hand at him.
 “You’re fine.”
 I shoved most of my resumes at him, plucking one off the top.
 “Hold these.”

 “Anywhere that looks likely to hire a brown kid with a nice smile and no high school diploma.”

 Nathan gave me what he probably thought was an encouraging smile.
 “You know, I was really hoping ‘private investigator’ meant ‘steady income.’”

 “Then you’ve proved decades of dumb blonde jokes correct.”
 I raised an eyebrow as he looked a little like he was going to faint.
 “Don’t worry, I have money.”